 The method, however, fails if you need to copy files from an infected computer to your drive.
 It is in such cases where your antivirus has to intervene.
 To make it further secure, turn off AutoPlay in Windows so that your computer does not automatically open the USB drives as soon as they are plugged in.
 Then you can run an antivirus test on the drive to see if it is clean.

 When you install Phrozensoft Safe USB, it sits in your system tray.
-You can right click it and make your USB drives read-only.
+You can right-click it and make your USB drives read-only.
 You can also disable USB if you want though I don’t see any reason to disable it.
-Probably, the option is for small businesses who want to block USB.
+Probably, the option is for small businesses that want to block USB.

-Here are some other free USB security software reviewed at The Windows Club that help you with securing USB drives.
+Here are some other free USB security software reviewed at The Windows Club that helps you with securing USB drives.